-- 7. REVERSING MODELS ONLY -basket (tumbler) dryer should never be operated with less than a 30 lb.
-(13.61 kg) load (dry weight).
-The size of the load will affect the coastdown and dwell (stop) times.
-The basket (tumbler) must come to a complete stop before starting in opposite direction. - a.
-Microprocessor Models - Spin Times and Stop Times are not adjustable in the Automatic Mode and have been preprogrammed into the microprocessor controller (computer) for 120-seconds spin time and a 5-second dwell (stop) time. - 2) Spin Times and Stop Times are adjustable in the Manual (timed) Mode. - b.
-Dual Timer Models - 1) Both dwell (stop) time and basket (tumbler) spin time are adjustable.
+Basket (tumbler) dryer should never be operated with less than a 30 lb. load (dry weight).
+The size of the load will affect the coast-down and dwell (stop) times.
+The basket (tumbler) must come to a complete stop before starting in opposite direction.

+- a.
+Microprocessor Models - 1) Spin and stop are not adjustable in the Automatic Mode and have been pre-programmed into the microprocessor controller (computer) for 150-seconds spin time in the forward direction, 120-seconds in the reverse direction, and a 5-second dwell (stop) time. - 2) Spin times and stop times are adjustable in the Manual (timed) Mode. - b.
+Dual Timer Models - Both dwell (stop) and basket (tumbler) spin time are adjustable.
 Refer to the illustration on page 41. - 8.
 Check to insure that ALL set screws (i.e., tumbler drive, idler, etc.) are tight.

-K. PREOPERATIONAL INSTRUCTIONS
+J. PREOPERATIONAL INSTRUCTIONS

-- 1. To start the dryer... - a.
-Microprocessor (computer) dryers... - 1) The L.E.D. (light emitting diode) display will read "FILL." - 2) Press the "E" on the touchpad of the keyboard. - 3) The L.E.D. display will quickly show "Ld30," "F180."
-The dryer will start, and the L.E.D. display will show "dr30."
+- 1. To start the dryer: - a.
+Microprocessor (computer) dryers - 1) The L.E.D. (light emitting diode) display will read "FILL". - 2) Press the "E" on the touchpad of the keyboard. - 3) The dryer will start and the display will quickly show "Ld30", "F180", the dryer will start, and the L.E.D. (light emitting diode) display will show "dr30". - 4) To stop the dryer, open the main door and press "CLEAR/STOP" key.